icco/resume/resume.md

  * Tested both daily builds and released versions of Dreamweaver against various operating systems -- including Mac OSX 10.4, Mac OSX 10.5, Windows Vista, and Windows XP.
  * Helped maintain the Server Matrix, Bug-base, and test a new test case application
- * Helped develop and test the Web Widgets Feature for Dreamweaver CS4.
+ * Helped develop and test the Web Widgets Feature for Dreamweaver CS4, which won the "Dreamweaver Community Feature of the Year" award in 2008.

 <!--
 ### California Polytechnic State University, San Luis Obispo CA